matthewlee222/gitlet/README.md

 # Gitlet

-This project implements a version-control system that mimics some of the basic features of the popular system Git.
+This project creates a version-control system that mimics some of the basic features of the popular system Git.

 A version-control system is essentially a backup system for related collections of files.
 The main functionality that Gitlet supports includes: